RuiSiang/PoW-Phalanx/README.md

 Controller for [PoW-Shield](https://github.com/RuiSiang/PoW-Shield) that calculates and assigns the optimal difficulty via request and waf trigger distributions based on machine learning model.

+User interface for PoW-Phalanx can be found at [PoW-Phalanx Controller UI](https://github.com/RuiSiang/PoW-Phalanx-Controller-UI)

 Todos:

 - [x] Socket connectivity with PoW Shield